Ministry of Housing and Works (Pakistan): Pakistan Housing Authority

 PHA Foundation provides low cost housing units to low and middle income groups of Pakistan on ownership basis.
 Established in 1999, PHAF has built several housing units for general public and Federal Government Employees at prime locations of Federal and Provincial Capitals.

 National Construction Limited

 Federal Government Employees Housing Authority

 Federal Government Employees Housing Foundation was set up in March 1990 under the Companies Ordinance 1984.
 It was tasked with implementation the self-financing housing schemes on ownership basis for Federal Government employees.
 Within a span of five years, about 16000 houses were constructed under the said scheme in Islamabad and about 4000 plots were allotted to the successful applicants with an option to undertake construction under their own arrangements.

 Attached departments

 The Ministry has the following three attached departments.

 Pakistan Public Works Department

-The objective of Pakistan Public Works Department are to execute the offices and residential accommodation for federal Government employee and to overcome the backlog of millions of square foot of office space and housing units being presently accommodated in hired office space and privately owned residences within budgetary provisions of Federal Government.
+The objective of Pakistan Public Works Department is to execute the offices and residential accommodation for federal Government employee and to overcome the backlog of millions of square foot of office space and housing units being presently accommodated in hired office space and privately owned residences within budgetary provisions of Federal Government.